 Q: Where (in what facility) will the surgeon perform the procedure?

 A: For most patients we can perform laser reduction labiaplasty in the office under local anesthesia to dramatically lower costs.
 You do not need an I.V., which means you will not have an anesthesiologist or hospital costs which can add $2,000 – $3,000 to the overall cost of the procedure.
-If I.V. sedation or general anesthesia is necessary the surgeon will perform the procedure at one of three cutting-edge surgical facilities: Sky Ridge Surgical Center or Renewal Surgery Center in Lone Tree or Rose Medical Center in Denver.
+If I.V. sedation, spinal, or general anesthesia is necessary Dr. Aguirre will perform the procedure at Milestone Surgery Center in Parker, CO., a multispecialty women’s services state-of-the-art ambulatory surgical center.